headwinds/clojure-shed/README.md

-# closure-shed
+# clojure-shed
-a simple API to store stuff using Closure, Leiningen, Docker, and PostgreSQL deployed to zeit
+a simple API to store stuff using Clojure, Leiningen, Docker, and PostgreSQL deployed to zeit

 ## Getting Started